craigrbarnes/isoline-demo/README.md

 ## Adding Isoline polygon

 Now we want to add an isoline using [HERE's Isoline router](https://developer.here.com/documentation/routing/topics/request-isoline.html).
+A isoline calculates the area that can be reached in a given time or distance.
+The paramters are a center point and a distance.
+For example given a coordiante for a city and distance of 4km you can answer the question: what area can I reach by travelling no more than 4km?.
+There are other parameters to the isoline-router which you can find in the documentation.

-Add the following to the *Isoline code section* above
+Lets starts by adding the following to the *Isoline code section* above
 ```javascript
 /// request the isonline
 let url = "https://isoline.route.api.here.com/routing/7.2/calculateisoline.json?" +